How Much Does Health Insurance Cost (2026 Plan Year)

 Health Insurance Costs by State

 Health insurance premiums vary dramatically by location.
-Maryland offers the most affordable coverage at $423 monthly, while Alaska costs $966 monthly, more than double.
-Insurance competition, local health care expenses, and population health drive these state differences.
-For instance, states that have fewer insurers typically have higher premiums.
+Maryland offers the most affordable coverage at $440 monthly, while New York costs $1,101 monthly, more than double.
+Insurance competition, local health care expenses and population health drive these state differences.
+For instance, states that have fewer insurers usually have higher premiums.

-Please note that these averages are typical costs for a 40-year-old, but your actual premium will depend on personal factors.
+Please note that these averages are typical costs, but your actual premium will depend on personal factors.
 Federal subsidies can reduce your monthly payment based on income.

 The table below reflects the health insurance costs by state.